BAIRLab/DICOManager/README.md

 Modalities are chosen from the modality.csv.
 Unique encodings can be provided, with mapping of first row to directories of the second row.

-Modalities will be choosen from the standard DICOM molalities, unless 'CBCT' is in the SeriesDesecription, in which the .dcm files will be stored under CBCT.
+Modalities will be chosen from the standard DICOM modalities, unless 'CBCT' is in the SeriesDescription, in which the .dcm files will be stored under CBCT.

 Parsed arguments for this function include:
 ```
 -b, --base: str (Default : pwd)
-    Specify the base directory that sorting is occuring.
+    Specify the base directory that sorting is occurring.
 -c, --csv: str
     Specify the path to a .csv file contained within sort_csv directory
 -m, --move: bool